Social Security benefits are crucial to the finances of most retirees, with some seniors relying on benefits for at least 90% of their income.

 The answers come from Russ Settle and Jeff Miller, economists and founding partners of Social Security Choices.
 The questions come from Money Talks News readers like you.

-- “Are We Eligible for ‘Free’ Social Security Spousal Benefits?”
+- “Am I Eligible for My Mother’s Social Security Benefit?“

 To read the answer to any of these questions, just click on the link.